Andre Dawson: Chicago Cubs

-Late career
+Later career

 In October 1992 the Red Sox signed Dawson as a free agent.
 Dawson hit his 400th career home run with the Red Sox on April 15 at Fenway Park.
 Dawson sustained a knee injury early in the 1993 season in a game against the Texas Rangers which limited him to only 121 games in his first year with the Red Sox: "I got caught between sliding and standing up on a passed ball.
 I was on second base, and I took a chop step between strides and hit the corner of the third-base bag.
 I had knee surgery and [Boston] decided to use me in the DH role."

 Dawson would have knee surgery the following year as well, and only managed to play 75 games in his second and final season with Boston.
-Dawson played his last two years with the Florida Marlins, where he played sparingly, retiring after the 1996 season.
+Dawson played his last two years with the Florida Marlins in Miami, where he was born and raised.
+During the 1995 season, he became an unexpected regular starter, despite his age and history with injuries, due to an injury to outfielder Gary Sheffield.
+He played somewhat sparingly with the team the following year, retiring after the 1996 season.
 In his final game, Dawson was removed from the field as a final farewell to the fans and the game.
 The fans gave him a standing ovation as Dawson walked off the field.